A novel probe of bubble size statistics and time scales of the epoch of reionization using the contour Minkowski Tensor: Contour Minkowski Tensor for reionization fields

-$\mathcal{W}_{1}$ is translation invariant, transforms as rank-2 tensor under rotations, and has dimension of length.
-Since it is symmetric and defined for a closed curve, its two eigenvalues denoted by $\lambda_1, \lambda_2$ are real and positive.
-For convenience of notation let $\lambda_1<\lambda_2$.
-When the eigenvalues are different they pick out two orthogonal directions and we can effectively approximate the curve as an ellipse whose semi minor axis is aligned with the eigenvector of $\lambda_1$ while the semi major is aligned with that of $\lambda_2$.
-Thus, their product is proportional to the effective size of the structure enclosed by the curve.
-Then the ratio $\beta\equiv\lambda^1/\lambda^2$ lies between 0 and 1 and gives a measure of the intrinsic anisotropy of the curve. $\beta=1$ corresponds to isotropic shape or the curve having $m$-fold, $m\ge 3$, rotational symmetry.
-Detailed explanations of the anisotropy measure is given in~\cite{Schroder2D:2009,Chingangbam:2017}.
-The focus of this paper is to exploit $\lambda_1$, $\lambda_2$ and $\beta$ in order to probe the EoR.

-It is worth noting that we could calculate the area of each structure directly and also roughly estimate its shape anisotropy by finding its centre of mass and taking the ratio of the smallest and largest distances of the boundary from the centre.
-However, the CMT is superior to such simplistic approaches because they are based on very general mathematical framework with well defined transformation properties.
-This makes them unambiguous and easy to apply to any distribution of structures.

-At each given threshold value of a random field the boundaries of the excursion or level set enclose either connected regions or holes.
-The morphological properties of the excursion sets, and as a consequence that of these boundaries, change systematically as the threshold value is varied.
-We compute $\mathcal W_1$ for each of the boundary curves at a finite set of threshold values.
-Our numerical calculation follows the method described in~\cite{Appleby:2017uvb}.
-It involves finding the boundary contours for each threshold, identifying each closed curve bounding either a connected region or a hole, and then calculating $\mathcal W_1$ for each curve.

-For each reionization model we generate the fields $\delta_{\rm NL},\ T_s,\ x_{\rm HI}$ and $\delta T_b$ at several redshift values.
-We smooth the fields with Gaussian smoothing kernel using different values of the smoothing scale, $R_s$.
-Each of these fields, say $f$, is redefined as $f\rightarrow \tilde{f} \equiv (f-\mu)/\sigma$, where $\mu$ is the mean and standard deviation of $f$, respectively.
-The threshold values are then given in units of the standard deviation.
-We choose 43 threshold values between -7 to 7.
-This relatively large range was chosen so as to sufficiently sample $x_{\rm HI}$ and $\delta T_b$ which are highly skewed at high and low redshifts.
-Then, we use two dimensional slices of the fields to compute $\mathcal{W}_{1}$, and from it $\lambda_1, \ \lambda_2$ and $\beta$, for each curve for excursion sets corresponding to different threshold values. $\lambda_1, \ \lambda_2$ are obtained in units of Mpc.
-For showing our results in the subsequent plots we use 32 slices of thickness 6.4 Mpc each.
-Our results are robust against reasonable variation (not smaller than smoothing scale) of the slice thickness.
+We now focus on the fields of the EoR, namely, $x_{\rm HI}$ and $\delta T_b$.
+We generate them at several redshift values and smooth them with Gaussian smoothing kernel using different values of the smoothing scale, $R_s$.
+Each of these fields, say $u$, is redefined to the standard normal form, $u\rightarrow \tilde{u} \equiv (u-\mu)/\sigma$, where $\mu$ is the mean and $\sigma$ is the standard deviation of $u$.
+As discussed in section 3, this redefinition does not alter its geometrical and topological properties, but allows for uniform choice of threshold values for different fields.
+Then, we divide the field into two dimensional slices.
+We use 32 slices of thickness 6.4 Mpc.
+Our results are robust against reasonable variation of the slice thickness (not smaller than smoothing scale).